 Artist's impression of the future pedestrian crossing between Cambridge and Kent Terraces, to be built from April 2025

-Most of the work will be done during the day.
+Work has started on the intersection of Kent and Cambridge Terraces.
+Construction is expected to take around eight months, with most work being done during the day.
 However, some work will be done at night to minimise disruption to transport routes and businesses.

-This will involve installing asphalt ramps and signs near the statue of Queen Victoria to allow switching from Cambridge Terrace to Kent Terrace and vice versa.
+The cycleway has been temporarily moved so cyclists can bike around construction.
+Ww've installed asphalt ramps and signs near the statue of Queen Victoria to allow switching from Cambridge Terrace to Kent Terrace and vice versa.

-Once the new cycleway through the centre island is completed, the temporary cycleway will be removed, and signage will be installed to direct cyclists down the new cycleway.
+Once the new cycleway through the centre island is completed, the temporary cycleway will be removed and signage will be installed to direct cyclists down the new cycleway.

 Artist's impression of the new pedestrian island between Kent and Cambridge Terrace